libxmq/xmq/README.md

 been done.
 It might not however generate exactly the same xml/html file, byte per byte, because xmq uses its own set of choices for: pretty printing, quotes and escaping.
-For html you can use the suffix hxmq to indicate that you have written html using the xmq format.
+For html you can use the suffix htmq to indicate that you have written html using the xmq format.

 Xmq cannot represent broken html and will give up on broken html since the tags must always balance or be self-closing.
 Use a tool like